-20.9 In competitions held under paragraphs 1.5, 1.9 and 1.10 of the International Competition definition athletes may be seeded, ranked and/or allocated to lanes in accordance with the applicable regulations for the competition or any other method determined by the Organisers but preferably notified to the athletes and their representatives in advance.
+20.9 In competitions held under paragraphs 1. (d) and 2. (d) of the World Rankings Competition definition athletes may be seeded, ranked and/or allocated to lanes in accordance with the applicable regulations for the competition or any other method determined by the Organisers but, preferably, notified to the athletes and their representatives in advance.

-In one day meetings, if there is only a "final" round but with more than one race, the races should be arranged according to any applicable regulations for the meeting or the series of meetings of which it is a part.
+In invitation meetings, if there is only a "final" round but with more than one race, the races should be arranged according to any applicable regulations for the meeting or the series of meetings of which it is a part.
 If there are none then it is usual for allocation of athletes to the various "races" to be undertaken by the Organisers or if requested by the appointed Technical Delegate(s).

 Similar considerations apply to how the final ranking of the athletes in such events will be made.
 In some meetings the "race(s)" other than the main race are regarded as separate races and are not considered for the overall ranking but in others the results of more than one race are "combined" to give the overall ranking.

 It is highly advisable to ensure that whichever is to apply for the competition is also notified to the participants in advance as it may affect prizes and other considerations.